merjemmm/WA-EV-Analysis/README.md

 <iframe
   src="asset_plots/base_model_test_p3a.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>

 We use two metrics to evaluate our plots:
 * Root Mean Squared Error: 31686.247
-* $R*2$: -6.717
+* R^2^: -6.717

 This performance isn't good.
-The out of sampel $R^2$ is very low and through teh visualization, we can see how different the predicted values are compared to the actual values.
+The out of sampel R^2^ is very low and through the visualization, we can see how different the predicted values are compared to the actual values.

 ## Final Model